 Entry Level Mechanical Engineering Job Description

-When writing a resume with no experience, it’s important to introduce a resume skills section.
+When writing a resume with no experience, it’s important to pick the right skills to put on a resume.
 Focus on the tools, software and technologies you can use.
 Add a few soft skills too as they are getting more and more important.